yfindik/Mixed_Q-Functionals_Analysis/README.md

 ## Training

-For the code to train the models, please refer to the other [repository](https://drive.google.com/drive/folders/1ITibXQsn3gix3YCPUNEBPU00Cr1aWont).
+For the code to train the models, please refer to the other [repository](https://github.com/yfindik/Mixed_Q-Functionals).
 There, you will find implementations for each algorithm, along with the necessary guidelines for training the models.

 ## ToDos

-- Share the latest trained models for the algorithms.
+- Share the latest trained models of the algorithms.